 Hi!
 I'm Mike Denney and I live in rural southeast Minnesota with my wife and family.
 I've been woodworking as a hobby for almost 35 years, doing mostly cabinetry work such as dressers, tables, kitchen cabinets and such.

-Lately however, I've found a new passion, and that is wood-turning.
-My goal is simple, which is to bring out the beauty in the wood as best I can.
+In 2015 I discovered a new passion, and that is wood-turning.
+I bought myself a good lathe and used it so much I had to replace it with a much better (and bigger) lathe.
+My goal in turning is simple, which is to bring out the beauty in the wood as best I can.
 I like to use wood with 'character', such as knots, inclusions, burls, cracks, and even a bit of rot.

 All of the wood I use is from already downed trees.
 I get quite a bit of wood from the leftovers of logging activity, and have a logger friend who brings me 'interesting' pieces such as burls and crotches.
 There's also a brush dump down the road that has let me dig through their pile of stumps.
 And finally, friends and neighbors keep me well supplied with storm-damaged trees.